The Kiehl Family

 The front porch with its crisp turned columns is reminiscent of the porches the Kiehl family may have liked at Fort Lawton during its early residence there.
 When the house was constructed, people exited straight out the front door to the curb.

 Like many period houses, the dining room bumps out, in this case to catch a possible view of Elliott Bay.

 Early photographs reveal a sleeping porch on the southern exposure protected from the sun by striped canvas awnings.
 Today that porch, fitted with newer windows, still offers great views to Elliott Bay and Mount Rainier.

 The thin decorative features over windows and in gable ends sported on the north and west sides along West Galer Street and 5th Avenue West are recent modifications, as are the decks on the south facing façade.

-Authors: Jan Hadley and Michael Herschensohn
+Co-authored by Jan Hadley & Michael Herschensohn

 1 Lane Morgan, Murray Morgan, Paul Dorpat (1982).
 Seattle: A Pictorial History (p.
 157).
 Virginia Beach, VA: Donning Company.

 Read an article about Ambroise Kiehl’s work at Fort Lawton at Paul Dorpat’s website.